-While the exact definition of ‘or equivalent’ for CSPs has not been determined by the DoD, the DoD is working towards providing clarification.
-Until then, PreVeil’s approach has been to set the bar as high as possible and reach full equivalency by implementing a system security program that meets or exceeds the FedRAMP Moderate Baseline standard and then passing a full program assessment by a FedRAMP accredited Third Party Assessment Organization (3PAO).
+While the DoD is currently finalizing the exact definition of “or equivalent” for CSPs, PreVeil’s approach has always been to set the bar high as high as possible and reach full equivalency by implementing a system security program that meets or exceeds the FedRAMP Moderate Baseline standard and then passing a full program assessment by a FedRAMP accredited Third Party Assessment Organization (3PAO).

 We also stood up a more rigorous set of software development life cycle (SDLC) controls and processes.
 SDLC principles support building security and assurance into the software code, not as an afterthought to be ‘fixed’ later.
 Code scans, peer reviews and strict source code control ensure we deploy only secure and reliable software changes to our customers.

-PreVeil received a letter of attestation from Sera Brynn that states PreVeil’s program was found to meet the FedRAMP Moderate Baseline requirements in their assessment.
+PreVeil received a letter of attestation from an approved FedRAMP third party assessor organization (3PAO) that states PreVeil’s program was found to meet the FedRAMP Moderate Baseline requirements in their assessment.
 Hence, equivalent.
 PreVeil has clearly established equivalence to the FedRAMP Moderate Baseline requirements as stated in DFARS 252.204-7012.
 If and when the DoD provides a more verbose definition of the equivalence requirement, we are very confident that our approach will be within the scope of defined acceptance.

 Some critics state that in order for a CSP to achieve equivalency, it must pursue ATO certification under the FedRAMP program.
 However, the FedRAMP ATO program is reserved only for those companies selling directly to the US Government.
 This requirement does not extend to companies selling to government contractors such as PreVeil.
 Companies that just sell to defense contractors are instructed to follow the regulations laid out for FedRAMP Moderate Baseline equivalent in DFARS.

-Today, hundreds of DIB companies use PreVeil as a part of their programs to secure and protect Controlled Unclassified Information (CUI) in the cloud.
+Today, over 750 DIB companies use PreVeil as a part of their programs to secure and protect Controlled Unclassified Information (CUI) in the cloud.
 In relying on PreVeil, contractors can be confident that they are meeting the high standards for data protection set out by FedRAMP Moderate Baseline because their CSP has met these standards.